IGBB/rohu-genome/manuscript.md

 ### Sequencing & Assembly

 The C-value of *L. rohita* was previously reported as 1.99 pg (~1.95Gb) using Feulgen densitometry [@genome-size] or 1.5Gb using k-mer estimation [@pmcid:PMC7186481].
-However, the flow cytometry results [@tbl:flowcyto] show a C-value of 0.99 pg (~0.97Gb) with a standard deviation of 0.02 across all measurements.
+However, the flow cytometry results (Table [@tbl:flowcyto]) show a C-value of 0.99 pg (~0.97Gb) with a standard deviation of 0.02 across all measurements.
 The smaller C-value is also closer to the genome estimate produced by GenomeScope (0.97Gb) and the final genome assembly size of 0.95 Gb.